mshagirov/machine-monitor/README.md

 ## Notes

 `network_stats` and `connections` metrics work only for Unix machines and are not accurate for MacOS.
-On Linux, these should show connection or interface as down and show errors in the metrics fileds (e.g., "timeout").
+On Linux, these should correctly detect and show connection or interface as "down" and show errors in the metrics fields (e.g., "timeout") if the interface or connection is down.

-On MacOS, `network_stats` only checks if the interface exists and does not detect if it is disconnected, and `connections` always shows as up even when it should be down.
+On MacOS, `network_stats` only checks if the interface exists and does not detect if it is disconnected. `connections` always shown as "up" even when it should be "down".
 Hence these functionalities should be reimplemented for MacOS, e.g., using MacOS' `ipconfig` tool.
 Currently, I do not need this functionality on MacOS and do not plan to work on it, at least in the foreseeable future.

 ## Future Plans (for Linux)